andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/iap/receipt-validation-parsing-a-receipt-with-swift.md

 The kinds of errors that can occur when parsing the receipt payload all have to do with unexpected structure.

-For example, if we&#8217;re expecting to be stepping through an ASN.1 Payload or an ASN.1 Sequence but instead find that it&#8217;s not what we expect, this is a situation where reeipt validation should fail, because there&#8217;s no way to decode the receipt attributes if the bytes of the payload don&#8217;t conform to the expected structure.
+For example, if we're expecting to be stepping through an ASN.1 Payload or an ASN.1 Sequence but instead find that it's not what we expect, this is a situation where reeipt validation should fail, because there's no way to decode the receipt attributes if the bytes of the payload don't conform to the expected structure.

 In situations where the receipt payload or one of its in-app purchase receipt payloads is &#8220;malformed&#8221; in some way, we can throw an `Error`.

-I&#8217;ve highlighted two new `ReceiptValidationError` cases here:
+I've highlighted two new `ReceiptValidationError` cases here:

 <pre class="lang:swift decode:true mark:7-8" title="New ReceiptValidationError cases" >enum ReceiptValidationError : Error {
     case couldNotFindReceipt